JBroks/booksy-reviews/README.md

 For this project I used document-oriented cloud database called **MongoDB Atlas**.

-My database consists of three collections, namely : users, reviews, comments.
+My database consists of three collections, namely: users, reviews, comments.

 Users collection contains information about each user who signed up for the app.
 Reviews collection contains information about each book, person who added it and voting information.
 Comments collection contains comment text, username of person who added it, and id of the review about commented review.